 From Becky Beall from Travel Voice by Becky

-Best Shore Excursions in Juneau, Alaska
+Best Alaska Shore Excursions in Juneau

 Sea Kayaking

 Top of my daughter’s wish list for our Alaska trip was sea kayaking.
-Since Juneau was our shortest time in port, we decided to sea kayak there, with a hope of getting close enough by water to see the glacier faces (and perhaps see some wildlife.)
-It ended up raining hard when we arrived so we were really thankful for their raincoats, kayak skirt (to cover the opening) and boots, as ours weren’t as waterproof as we thought!
+Since Juneau was our shortest time in port, we decided to sea kayak there, with the hope of getting close enough by water to see the glacier faces (and perhaps see some wildlife.)
+Families that haven’t done glacier visits in other destinations (we did glacier hiking in Iceland) may prefer as Alaska shore excursion to see Mendenhall Glacier.

 After kayaking, we warmed up with hot apple cider, cheese, crackers, veggies, and reindeer sausage.
 The only downside (besides the weather) was that they were all tandem kayaks so you may get paired with someone that you have trouble synching up with.